-- 1. Read the instructions carefully before beginning the assay. - This kit is for research use only. - 3.
+- 1. Read the instructions carefully before beginning the assay. - 2.
+This kit is for research use only. - 3.
 Great care has been taken to ensure the quality and reliability of this product.
 However, it is possible that in certain cases, unusual results may be obtained due to high levels of interfering factors. - 4.
 Preservatives - Positive Control contains 0.1% sodium azide. - 5.
-Azide and thimerosal at concentrations higher than 0.1% inhibit the enzyme reaction. - 6.
-Other precautions: - > Do not interchange kit components from different lots. - > Do not use kit components beyond the expiration date. - > Protect reagents from direct sunlight. - > Do not pipette by mouth. - > Do not eat, drink, smoke or apply cosmetics where reagents are used. - > Avoid all contact with the reagents by using gloves. - > Stop solution contains diluted sulfuric acid.
+No additives or preservatives are necessary to maintain the integrity of the specimen.
+Avoid azide contamination. - 6.
+Azide and thimerosal at concentrations higher than 0.1% inhibit the enzyme reaction. - 7.
+Other precautions: - > Do not interchange kit components from different lots. - > Do not use kit components beyond the expiration date. - > Protect reagents from direct sunlight. - > Do not pipette by mouth. - > Do not eat, drink, smoke or apply cosmetics where reagents are used. - > Avoid all contact with the reagents by using gloves. - Stop solution contains diluted sulfuric acid.
 Irritation to eyes and skin is possible.
 Flush with water after contact.